globeandmail/grantTempAdminAccess/README.md

 Creating your AdminPrivileges.pkg
-(I like to use Packages by WhiteBox: http://s.sudre.free.fr/Software/Packages/about.html) You will need to create a custom PKG, which will place the files into the following directories:
+(I like to use Packages by WhiteBox: http://s.sudre.free.fr/Software/Packages/about.html) You will need to create a custom PKG, which will place these files into the following directories:
 - /Applications/Utilities/Privileges.app
 - /Usr/Local/.Privileges/Agents/.com.globeandmail.grantAdminAccess.plist
 - /Usr/Local/.Privileges/Agents/.com.globeandmail.loginRemoveAdminAccess.plist